Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: olgagorovenko, Shutterstock

-The Border Collie is an exceptionally smart canine, often deemed the most intelligent of all the different breeds!
-This pup is traditionally black and white, though it can come in other colors like lilac and white and liver and white.
+The Border Collie is an exceptionally smart canine, and they score higher than other breeds on intelligence tests.
+This pup is traditionally black and white, though they can come in other colors like lilac and white and liver and white.

 Personality

-Border Collies are incredibly loyal dogs that faithfully stand by their owners.
-These dogs can understand broad concepts and are very emotionally intuitive creatures.
-While the Border Collie would work for growing families, they are herding dogs.
+Border Collies are incredibly loyal dogs that form strong bonds with their owners.
+They can understand broad concepts and are very emotionally intuitive creatures.
+Although the Border Collie would work for growing families, they are herding dogs.

-That means they might try to nip at the heels of small children.
-While they don’t aggressively mean this, it can scare certain kids, so you should consider this before you buy them.
-Also, these dogs require lots of space to stretch their legs.
+They might try to nip at the heels of small children.
+They’re not aggressive, but their behavior can scare young kids Also, Border Collies require lots of space to stretch their legs.

-They absolutely do best in homes with a large, securely fenced-in yard.
-Or, a home in the country with lots of space to run freely.
-These are certainly not apartment dogs and are likely much too energetic for less active individuals.
+They do best in homes or farms with a large, securely fenced-in yard.
+They are certainly not apartment dogs and are likely much too energetic for less active individuals.

 Exercise Needs